Last Updated on February 25, 2021 by Grow with Bovees

 General Growing Advice

-When plants are blooming, water more often.
-Most plants will grow a minimum of 2ft tall in containers, enhancing bloom while they mature.
+When Vireya rhododendrons are blooming, water more often.
+Most plants will grow a minimum of 2ft (0.61 m) tall in containers, enhancing bloom while they mature.
 In case they become leggy, pinch new growth tips in order to force branching.

 Many Vireyas will gain from pruning, either to minimize present lanky growth or to inhibit it.
 You can refer to how to prune rhododendrons for these plants.
 Carefully prune to a healthy whorl of leaves; however, make sure that the remaining leaves are enough to keep the plant, and the roots, active.
 Be sure to use the correct type of pruning tool.
 With this pruning, new shoots can develop.
 Additionally, removing seed pods and spent flowers will enhance new growth.
 Although pruning can be carried out during warmer climates, avoid pruning during winter when it’s cold.